<SILA ESTIGARRIBIA> — HTGAA Spring 2026

 Hi!
 Im a junior biotechnology student from Paraguay, and i love synthetic biology.
 I discover it thanks to the DiyBio movement, and its was, for me, so cool.

-I want to develop technologies that could expand all us.
-Im currently working on systems for synthetic multicellularity, in plants.
-From synthetic cell-to-cell communications to synthetic assymetrical cell division. :p
+I want to develop technologies that could expand all the possibilites that biotechnology enable.
+Im currently working on systems for synthetic multicellularity, in plants (and other organisms).
+From synthetic cell-to-cell communications, to a synthetic asymmetrical cell division system.

 Contact info